-Telescope LIFETIME LIMITED WARRANTY
+TELESCOPE LIFETIME LIMITED WARRANTY

-Your telescope is warranted to be free of defects in materials and workmanship for the lifetime of the original owner.
+Your Bushnell® telescope is warranted to be free of defects in materials and workmanship for the lifetime of the original owner.
 The Lifetime Limited Warranty is an expression of our confidence in the materials and mechanical workmanship of our products and is your assurance of a lifetime of dependable service.

-If your telescope contains electrical components the electronic components are warranted to be free of defects in materials and workmanship for one year after the date of purchase.
+If your telescope contains electrical components, these components are warranted to be free of defects in materials and workmanship for two years after the date of purchase.

 In the event of a defect under this warranty, we will, at our option, repair or replace the product, provided that you return the product postage prepaid.
-This warranty does not cover damages caused by misuse or improper handling, installation or maintenance of the product.
+This warranty does not cover damages caused by misuse, improper handling, installation, or maintenance provided by someone other than a Bushnell Authorized Service Department.

 Any return made under this warranty must be accompanied by the items listed below:

+- 1) A check/money order in the amount of \$15.00 to cover the cost of postage and handling

+- 2) Name and address for product return

+- 3) An explanation of the defect

+- 4) Proof of Date Purchased

-- 1) A check in the amount of \$15.00 to cover the cost of handling - 2) Name and address for product return - 3) An explanation of the defect - 4) Product should be well packed in a sturdy outside shipping carton to prevent damage in transit and return postage prepaid to the address listed below:
+5) Product should be well packed in a sturdy outside shipping carton, to prevent damage in transit, with return postage prepaid to the address listed below: